Cleveland’s Mobley wins 2025 NBA Defensive Player of the Year

 Michael Jordan, Hakeem Olajuwon, David Robinson, and Kevin Garnett are only NBA Players that NBA Defensive Player of the Year winners as well NBA MVP award winners during their career while Michael Jordan, Hakeem Olajuwon won both awards in the same season.

-The most recent NBA Defensive Player of the Year Award 2023 winner is Jaren Jackson Jr. of Memphis Grizzlies.
+The most recent NBA Defensive Player of the Year Award 2025 winner is Evan Mobely of Cleveland's Cavaliers.

-By Year List of the Kia NBA Defensive Player of the Year Award winners from 1983-2023.
+Full List of NBA Defensive Player of the Year Award winners 1983-2025.

 2022-23 — Jaren Jackson Jr. , Memphis Grizzlies